• Skip to main content

 close up of steak bite

-The best types of beef to use
+The cuts of steak to use

 a few cajun steak bites on plate

-Just like with sweet potato cornbread, skillet potatoes, Cajun gravy and chicken and our favorite pork chop recipe, Cajun Steak Bites are best cooked in a cast iron skillet.
+• Just like with sweet potato cornbread, skillet potatoes, Cajun gravy and chicken and our favorite pork chop recipe, Cajun Steak Bites are best cooked in a cast iron skillet.
 It holds the heat, is naturally seasoned and gives a charred sear that highlights the flavor of the meat.

 Cajun Steak Bites in iron skillet